saisriharsha19/cis6930fa24-assignment0/README.md

 # For Running the Code with file or page arguments

 1. pipenv run python main.py --page <integer>

-   For fetching the data using the page number
+   page argument is for fetching the data using the page number.

 2. pipenv run python main.py --file <file-location>

-   For directly using the file which we already have
+   file argument is for directly using the file which we already have.

    pipenv is used to run the python code in a seperate environment, which is dofferent from the local one.
-(Running the code in an isolated environment)
+(Running the code in an isolated environment).

 # For testing the code

 1. pipenv run python -m pytest -v
-   For running the test files in the /tests/ folder Here pytest is a module in python which can be used for testing the python code in different scenarios
+   For running the test files in the /tests/ folder

+   Here pytest is a module in python which can be used for testing the python code in different scenarios.

 ## Example Output(optional)